Queer as Folk (British TV series): Spin-offs

 A spin-off series, Misfits (no relation to the later E4 series of the same name), was initially commissioned by Channel 4.
 The series would have followed the characters of Hazel, Alexander, Donna (who was absent from the 2nd series due to scheduling commitments) and Bernard from the original series, while introducing new characters.
 Although Davies developed draft scripts for four episodes and storylines for a further twenty-two, the series was cancelled before it went into pre-production.

 As a result of Channel 4's decision, Davies pulled out of a deal that would have seen a series of Queer as Folk short stories published on the broadcaster's website, and vowed not to work with Channel 4 again, unless he has an idea that only works on that channel.
 However, fifteen years later in 2015, Davies returned to Channel 4 with drama series Cucumber, drama anthology Banana (on E4) and documentary series Tofu (on 4oD).
 Denise Black makes a cameo appearance as Hazel Tyler's ghost in the sixth episode of Cucumber.

-American versions
+American-Canadian co-production version

-Driven by the success of the series, American cable channel Showtime and Canadian cable channel Showcase co-produced an American version, Queer as Folk.
+Driven by the success of the series, American cable channel Showtime and Canadian cable channel Showcase co-produced an American-Canadian version, Queer as Folk.
 This is set in Pittsburgh, Pennsylvania although was filmed in Toronto, Ontario.

-In late 2018, a second American adaptation was in development for Bravo.
+In late 2018, a second American-Canadian adaptation was in development for Bravo.
 In April 2021, it received a series order from Peacock, the streaming service it shifted to within the NBCUniversal family.
-It reimagines this series instead of serving as a reboot of the first American series.
+It reimagines this series instead of serving as a reboot of the first American-Canadian series.
 Queer as Folk was released on June 9, 2022, on Peacock.